gabriel-rodriguez-garcia/TS-AD-with-2D-CAEs/README.md

 5. Scalogram (SC)
 6. Gray Scale Images (GS)

-In general the default parameters in each script have been selected as to produce encodings of size 64x64, which is what the default network expects for training.
-Creating images of different size can for some encodings be non trivial (SP, SC and GS), therefore the user is expected to understand the code before modifying any parameters.
+In general the default parameters in each script have been selected as to produce encoding images of size 64x64, which is what the default network expects for training.
+Creating images of different size can for some encodings be non trivial.
+This is the case for SP, SC and GS.
+Make sure to understand the encoding mechanism to readjust parameters.

+Encoding file sizes for image size 64x64:
+1. Training Data: 6.59 GB
+2. Testing Data: 2.34 GB

 Creation times for each encoding based on default training and validation datasets:
 Reference Machine: Mac Book Pro 2018, 16 GB RAM, 2.2 GHz Intel Core i7